-Identify the administrative, technical and physical safeguards that your organization has in place to protect the security of personal health information and consider whether any additional safeguards are required.
+Identify the administrative, technical, and physical safeguards that your organization has in place to protect the security of personal health information and consider whether any additional safeguards are required.
 It is not necessary to employ every safeguard listed below; a selection of safeguards is offered but not all are appropriate for every case (indeed, some of the options listed are inconsistent alternatives).
+However, some of the safeguards are or will become mandatory, such as the audit log requirements for electronic health care records.
 In addition to the generic safeguards described below, special safeguards may be required for extremely sensitive information.